 (THE ONE-SENTENCE VERSION)

 I often feel pulled between different values that sometimes seem incompatible and in conflict.

 When the choices that we might make based on these values (and others) come into conflict, I find it challenging to know what to do.
 But I also think that this tension between values could lead to something useful.
 I want to find ways to act at the intersection of these values.

 What do you get when you combine kindness and honesty and action?
 Something good, I hope.

 Perhaps the same is true for the middle way that can be found in many situations if we combine an array of values with mental models (or borrowed wisdom) and the context currently at hand.

 The writing I do here is my attempt at exploring how we might act based on the intersection of values.

 If you find yourself often torn between competing values, mental models, and beliefs, you might find some of my articles interesting.

 Ultimately, pretty much everything I write ends up being about mental or spiritual fitness and flexibility.
 I tend to explore topics related to psychology, philosophy, creativity, and mindfulness.

 My name is David Manuel.
 My internet name is David Eliot Manuel because there are a lot of David Manuels.

-I’m working towards a career as a psychotherapist.
+I’m working towards a career as a psychotherapist and scientist.

 I’m also trying to be a partially autodidactic multidisciplinary werewolf.

 I’m based in Vancouver, B.C.

 I was born in Bombay, I spent my early childhood in Hong Kong, and I’ve lived in B.C. since 1999.
 I studied at Simon Fraser University and graduated in 2013 with a B.F.A. in Film Production.
 I’m currently finishing a second undergraduate degree in Psychology at the University of British Columbia.